Asahan (town)

-Asahan is a small town in Jasin District in the Malaysian state of Malacca, which is located near the state border tripoint with Johor and Negeri Sembilan at the foot of Mount Ledang.
+Asahan is a small town in Jasin District in the Malaysian state of Malacca.
+It is located near the state border tripoint with Johor and Negeri Sembilan at the foot of Mount Ledang, and wedged between Chabau Mukim and neighbouring Tangkak District of Johor, with the main road Jalan Besar cuts through the entire town.

+The town consists of villages and residential areas like Kampung Bukit Asahan, Taman Gunung Asahan, Kampung Relau and Taman Seri Asahan as well as shophouses in the town centre that provide basic amenities to local residents.